-- Disclosure relates to the Executive Committee including all members during fiscal year 2017/18: Antoine de Saint-Affrique, Victor Balli, Peter Boone, Massimo Garavaglia, Ben De Schryver, Carole Le Meur, Pablo Perversi, Dirk Poelman, Steven Retzlaff, Remco Steenbergen. - Based on best estimate of expected payout for fiscal year 2017/18 (accrual principle). - Including social security and pension contributions.
+Disclosure relates to the Executive Committee including all members during fiscal year 2018/19, i.e.: Antoine de Saint-Affrique, Remco Steenbergen, Peter Boone, Ben de Schryver, Isabelle Esser, Massimo Corpuedia, Cardia La Maur, Pable Deurger, Dick Paelmer, Steven Pable

+Garavaglia, Carole Le Meur, Pablo Perversi, Dirk Poelman, Steven Retzlaff.
+Based on best estimate of expected payout for fiscal year 2018/19 (accrual principle).

+3 Including social security and pension contributions.

-- Number of shares granted in relation to the fiscal year 2017/18; vesting - subject to meeting service and/or performance conditions.
-Value of shares is defined as fair value at grant date.
-For restricted share units, this is the share price at grant date.
-For performance share units, the fair value is established based on a valuation performed by external experts applying the "Monte Carlo simulation" method.
-In both cases, the net present value of expected dividends that will not be received by the plan participant during the vesting period is excluded.
+4 Number of shares granted in relation to the fiscal year 2018/19; vesting subject to meeting service and/or performance conditions.

+5 Value of shares is defined as fair value at grant date.
+For restricted share units and for ROIC and mid term plan dependent performance shares, this is the share price at grant date.
+For share price dependent performance share units the fair value is established based on a valuation performed by external experts applying the "Monte Carlo simulation" method.
+In all cases, the net present value of expected dividends that will not be received by the plan participant during the vesting period is excluded.